 There are thousands of new EV charging stations being installed all over London.

-According to ZapMap, there are close to 40,000 public charge points in the UK across more than 14,000 locations, hundreds of new ones being installed every month.
+According to ZapMap, there are over 40,000 public charge points in the UK across more than 15,000 locations, with hundreds of new ones being installed every month.
 Although not as cost-effective as home charging, it’s still way cheaper than filling up with petrol or diesel.

 On average, Uber drivers travel between 100-150 miles per day.
 Most new electric cars have at least a 160-mile range with a full battery, and several models go 280 miles or more on a single charge.